 Dressed in a white jacket and his trademark hat, Cent launched an attack on the ear drums of every partygoer, who had eagerly awaited his arrival for almost four hours.

-Jackson followed this up with Down On Me, and Ayo Technology – and despite the absence of his collaborator Justin Timberlake, the crowd helped Fiddy by singing along to the infectious tune.
+Opening with the appropriately entitled Justin Timberlake, the crowd helped Fiddy by singing along to the infectious tune.

 Cent then addressed the crowd, stating: “Where all the ladies at” before hitting them with the familiar chimes of P.I.M.P – transforming into his womanising alter-ego and sending the ladies mad with excitement as he threw his white trilby into the masses.

 After a quick change of outfit which was filled by the rapping talents of Mr. Yayo, Cent arrived back on stage to greet his adoring audience, taking them back in time with Disco Inferno, Lil Bit and highly anticipated tune Candy Shop – which sounded as fresh as ever after being performed live by Fiddy for the first time in Ibiza.